© Crown copyright 2021

 The role of an essential care giver

-Each resident’s circumstances will be different and decisions will need to be taken in agreement between the care home, the resident, and family (and other professionals where this is helpful or necessary).
-In particular, care homes should follow the advice set out in section 1.3 above.
-They should make an individualised risk assessment for the resident which should include the risk and benefits of proposed visits – and this should be discussed and agreed with the resident’s family (or other interested parties as the case may be).
+Each resident’s circumstances will be different and arrangements will need to be agreed between the care home, the resident, and family (and other professionals where this is helpful or necessary).
+In particular, care homes should follow the advice set out in section 1.3 above regarding the resident’s capacity.
 The assumption is that there will only be one essential care giver for one resident – although exceptions may be agreed subject to this assessment of individual circumstances.

-Where necessary, social workers can be approached by the care home, resident or family to support these conversations – in particular to help resolve any issues or concerns, and to ensure professional support and or oversight where required.
+Where necessary, social workers can be approached by the care home, resident or family to support conversations on arrangements for essential care giver visits – in particular to help resolve any issues or concerns, and to ensure professional support and/or oversight where required.

 Further support for essential care givers